Types of Solids Separation Classifier in Mechanical Operations

 There are a few different types of classifiers that are commonly used.
 The first type is a rotary classifier, which uses a rotating drum to classify materials.
 The second type is a vibrating classifier, which uses vibrations to help separate the particles.
+The third type is a gravity classifier, which relies on gravity to help separate the materials.

 Classification is defined as the separation of solid particles into fractions based on their terminal settling velocities.
 Suppose, for example, that the solid particles to be separated are fed in suspension into a tank of a large cross-sectional area.